 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), as part of its Simplification Initiative to reduce the cost and complexity in accounting for income taxes.
 The amendments in ASU 2019-12 remove certain exceptions related to the approach for intra-period tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 ASU 2019-12 also amends other aspects of the guidance to help simplify and promote consistent application of U.S. GAAP.
 This ASU is effective for public companies for annual periods beginning after December 15, 2020.
 Early adoption is permitted.
 The Company adopted the standard effective January 1, 2022.
-The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements, and related disclosures, and has determined that the adoption did not have a significant impact on its condensed consolidated financial statements and related disclosures.
+The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements and related disclosures.

 In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06").
 The guidance in ASU 2020-06 simplifies the accounting for convertible debt and convertible preferred stock by removing the requirements to separately present certain conversion features in equity.
 In addition, the amendments in the ASU 2020-06 also simplify the guidance in ASC Subtopic 815-40, Derivatives and Hedging: Contracts in Entity's Own Equity, by removing certain criteria that must be satisfied in order to classify a contract as equity, which is expected to decrease the number of freestanding instruments and embedded derivatives accounted for as assets or liabilities.
-Finally, the amendments revise the guidance on calculating earnings per share, requiring use of the if-converted method for all convertible instruments and rescinding an entity's ability to rebut the presumption of share settlement for instruments that may be settled in cash or other assets.
+Finally, the amendments revise the guidance on calculating earnings per share, requiring use of the if-converted method for all convertible instruments and rescinding an entity's oblity to rebut the presumption of share settlement for instruments that may be settled in cash or other assets.
 The amendments in ASU 2020-06 are effective for public companies for fiscal years beginning after December 15, 2021.
 The Company adopted the standard effective January 1, 2022 on a modified retrospective approach.
-The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements, and related disclosures, and has determined that the adoption did not have a significant impact on its condensed consolidated financial statements and related disclosures.
+The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements, and related disclosures.

 In October 2020, the FASB issued ASU 2020-10, Codification Improvements ("Codification").
 The update provides incremental improvements on various topics in the Codification to provide clarification, correct errors in, and simplification on a variety of topics.
 Among other things, the guidance includes presentation disclosures for the amount of income tax expense or benefit related to other comprehensive income.
 The amendments are effective for public entities in fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
 Early adoption is permitted.
 The Company adopted the standard effective January 1, 2021.
-The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements, and related disclosures, and has determined that the adoption did not have a significant impact on its condensed consolidated financial statements and related disclosures.
+The Company has evaluated the effect that the updated standard had on its internal processes, condensed consolidated financial statements, and related disclosures.